-Get inspired with these easy sensory room ideas for kids!
-And, learn step by step how to create your own sensory room on a budget.
+Get inspired with these easy and affordable sensory room ideas for kids!
+And, learn step by step DIY and create your own sensory room on a budget.
 Affiliate links used below.

 I was in grad school when I walked into a sensory room for the first time.
 It was a small dark room with all sorts of softly lit toys and projectors.
 Melodic music was playing and a child was calmly rocking in a swing in a corner of the room.

-As my eyes adjusted to the light, I noticed a hugs textured pillow, sensory bins, and vibrating toys kids could hold and wrap around their bodies.
+As my eyes adjusted to the light, I noticed a huge textured pillow, sensory bins, and vibrating toys kids could hold and wrap around their bodies.

 It was almost magical.
 Like I had just stepped into a hidden world.